Menu

 9. Molen de Roos

-Molen de Roos is a conspicuous landmark when visiting Delft.
-It is the only remaining windmill of the 18 that used to operate in Delft.
+Molen de Roos is a prominent landmark in Delft.
+It is the only remaining windmill of the 18 that once operated in Delft.
 Windmill De Roos, a tower mill built in the 1760s, was restored to working order in 2013.
-Delf still uses wind power weekly in the De Roos mill to grind organically grown grain down to flour.
+Delf still uses wind power weekly at the De Roos mill to grind organically grown grain into flour.
 You can enter the mill to see the mechanism and enjoy a beautiful view over Delft from the upper platform.

 10. Search for Street Art